mekise/locale-fix-ordering/README.md

 ```

 - copy the files you want your mod to be based on.
 In my case, I will use `en_US` and make
 a copy as `en_US_mks`.
-Do the same for the other files as in the example below.
+Do the same for the other files as in the example below,
 ```console
 cd /usr/share/i18n/locales
 sudo cp en_US en_US_mks